 In fact, there’s a surprising number of factors to get right so that the set up of your cycle is perfect for you.
 We spoke to former Ironman triathlete Andy Sexton, owner of Bike Science Ltd in Bristol about how to get the perfect cycle fitting.

-The MALESTROM: Why do we need to get a bike fitting?
+The MALESTROM: Why do we need to get a cycle fitting?

-Andy: There’s a few key factors.
+Andy: There are a few key factors.
 Firstly to increase your comfort when cycling.
 It helps boost your performance and also cuts down the risk of injury in cyclists.

 TM: What bike size is the right size?

 A: Our advice is always to ask around riders and clubs in your local area to see which shops or bike fitters have a good reputation.
 Ideally, you should look for someone who can offer you the service of sitting you on a cycle fitting jig (an adjustable fitting bike) and using that to advise on which makes and models would work for you best.
 You’ll find each brand will often offer a number of bikes at your price point with differing geometries that will fit different shapes of rider.

 I’m not a strong believer in suggesting a bike size just based on height and leg length as there’s so much more involved in selecting the right bike.
 Your posture, flexibility and how you sit on the bike will make a huge difference in which bike will work for you.

 TM: How do you know if the bike you’re riding fits?

 A: Our key pointers are that, above all else, you are balanced and relaxed on the bike.
 I look to distribute your weight in such a way that you don’t have to push with your hands to maintain your riding position.
 Weight too far forward will often result in rigid arms and shoulders, painful neck and hands.